neolinuxdev/neolinux-wallpapers/README.md

 # Credits
-All those wallpapers were taken from unsplash and pexels.
+All those wallpapers were taken from unsplash.com and pexels.com .